rhe8502/ghas_report/README.md

 ## Description

 The GHAS Reporting tool is a Python script designed to retrieve various types of GitHub Advanced Security (GHAS) alerts for specified organizations or repositories and generate a report based on the provided options.
-The output formats supported are CSV and JSON.
+The output formats supported are CSV XLSX and JSON.

 Supported alert types are code scanning (vulnerabilities in source code), secret scanning (exposed sensitive data), and dependabot alerts (security risks and outdated dependencies).